Fantastic Four in film: Fantastic Four (2015)

 The story, loosely based on the Ultimate Fantastic Four comic-books, features four people teleporting to an alternate universe, which alters their physical form and grants them new abilities.
 They must learn to harness their abilities and work together as a team to save the Earth from a familiar enemy.

-In August 2009, the development for the reboot of the Fantastic Four film franchise was announced by 20th Century Fox.
+In August 2009, development for a reboot of the Fantastic Four film franchise was announced by 20th Century Fox.
 In July 2012, Josh Trank was hired to direct.
 Michael Green, Jeremy Slater, Seth Grahame-Smith and Simon Kinberg were hired to write the screenplay with Slater and Kinberg receiving credit.
 Casting began in January 2014 with the announcement of the cast occurred in the following months.
 Principal photography began in May 2014 in Baton Rouge, Louisiana and ended in August the same year.
 Starring Miles Teller, Kate Mara, Michael B. Jordan, Jamie Bell and Toby Kebbell, the film was released on August 7, 2015.
-The film was a box office bomb, and received negative reviews, and is often considered to be the one of the worst films ever made.
+The film received largely negative reviews, was a box-office bomb, and is often considered one of the worst superhero films ever made.
 A sequel was originally planned for 2017, but was removed from the studio's schedule in November 2015.
-This is also the last Fantastic Four film produced by Fox before 20th Century Fox was sold to Disney and the rights reverted to Marvel Studios.
+This was also the last Fantastic Four film produced by Fox before the company was acquired by Disney in 2019, allowing Marvel Studios to regain the rights to the Fantastic Four characters.